-If it is unplanned leave (e.g., sickness), the learner should inform the educator ASAP (as agreed in induction) and UWE absence reporting line plus the link tutor if a meeting is planned for that day.
+If it is unplanned leave (e.g., sickness), the learner should inform the educator ASAP (as agreed in induction) and their employer as well as leave a message left on the UWE absence reporting.
+If a meeting is planned for that day with the link tutor, they should be informed.
 If learners are off sick for more than 5 working days, we would recommend discussing the effect on their placement hours with the educator and link tutor.

-If the learner is taking any planned leave (eg compassionate, interviews, special events) the expectation would be that this is discussed with the practice educator with at the earliest opportunity.
+If the learner is taking any priority planned leave (eg compassionate, interviews, special events) the expectation would be that this is discussed with the practice educator, as well as their employer, at the earliest opportunity to minimise inconvenience and disruption for the team/service.